GT-Vision-Lab/VQA_LSTM_CNN/readme.md

 $ python vqa_preprocessing.py --download True --split 1
 ```

-`--download Ture` means you choose download the VQA data from the [websit](http://www.visualqa.org/) and `--split 1` means you use COCO train set to train and validation set to evaluation. `--split 2 ` means you use COCO train+val set to train and test set to evaluation.
+`--download Ture` means you choose download the VQA data from the [VQA website](http://www.visualqa.org/) and `--split 1` means you use COCO train set to train and validation set to evaluation. `--split 2 ` means you use COCO train+val set to train and test set to evaluation.

 After this step, it will generate two files under the `data/` folder. `vqa_raw_train.json` and `vqa_raw_test.json`